maxtoroq/DbExtensions/src/DbExtensions-QE/README.md

-﻿DbExtensions-QE (Query Edition) is version of DbExtensions that excludes:
+﻿DbExtensions-QE (Query Edition) is a version of DbExtensions that excludes:

 - SqlTable, SqlTable&lt;T>
 - Annotations (TableAttribute, ColumnAttribute, etc.)